mmb-irb/MDDB-workflow/docs/source/input.rst

 - SASA: Residues close to the boundary will be considered exposed to solvent while they may be not

-- Pockets: Residues close to the boundary may be considered to have pockets while they have not <span style="color:red">(
+- Pockets: Residues close to the boundary may be considered to have pockets while they have not.
 .. tip::
  Esto en realidad no se puede hacer porque fpocket no permite "descartar" átomos de manera inteligente.
 Si quitas átomos para que no encuentre pockets en ellos entonces pueden aparecer pockets en los sitios que están ocupados por estos átomos.
-De momento descartamos el análisis entero cuando hay algo en PBC y listo)<span />
+De momento descartamos el análisis entero cuando hay algo en PBC y listo

 - Clusters: Since Clustering is RMSD-based it has the same limitations